 The art of curry seems to offer endless possibilities.
 It’s like life itself; no sooner is one challenge mastered, along comes another to keep things interesting.
-On an ordinary day, it makes one stop and think.
+On an ordinary day, it makes one stop to think.
 Or reflect.
 Or meditate.
 Or simply ask, now what?

 This fickle life that requires endless feeding seems to go in a never-ending spiral.
-And what better way to sustain that by mastering a wealth of a good curries?
+And what better way to sustain that by mastering a wealth of good curries?
 According to Buddhist teachings, we are all a work in progress and never really done.
-Birth and death simply throw us from one situation into another, like one door opening as another closes; but what is it that walks through these doors?
+Birth and death simply throw us from one situation into another, like one door opening as another one closes; but what is it that walks through these doors?
 A nice question.
 However, such musings don’t usually get in the way of enjoying the amazing flavour of spices – taste being one of those transient six senses that certainly make life wonderful.

 This particular dish exerts the boldness of chilli, cumin and fenugreek, paired with the delicate fragrance of toasted nigella, fennel and mustard seeds (a spice blend known as Panch Phoron).
 A spiral of culinary delights.
 Mmm.
 And unlike me, don’t be misled into thinking that curries have to spicy-hot to enjoy all their superb nuances.

 3 medium carrots